bcosca/fatfree/readme.md

     $f3->config('setup.cfg');

-You can also save a long series of Fat-Free HTTP routes in like manner:-
+You can also save a long series of HTTP routes in like manner:-

     [routes]
     GET /=home